The Guardian Inukshuk Canadian symbol in magical sunset light

 This is an Inukshuk and it is one of Canada’s symbols.
-This structure made of stones, generally represents a human person.
+It’s a structure made of stacked stones, and it generally represents a human person.
 The ancient Inuit people from the cold zones of the Arctic used it as a landmark, indicating directions.
 It says something like: “I’ve been here, it’s safe.”
 The translation of the word Inukshuk from the Inuit language is “stone man that points the way.”
 In other worlds, it’s the Canadian travelers guardian 🙂

 Ancient people used to build these large structures from balanced rocks in a common team effort.
 Therefore, this also symbolizes union.
 We have to admit that being together was a survival condition in the cold unfriendly territories of Northern Canada.
 The symbol was also beautifully depicted on the 2010 Vancouver Olympics flag.